gsho/contao-groupdocs-viewer/README.md

 GroupDocs Viewer plugin for Contao

-With GroupDocs Viewer plugin for Radiant CMS you can easily view on website PDF's, Word documents, Excel documents, Powerpoint documents and more with the GroupDocs Viewer tool, directly from within your Contao website.
+With GroupDocs Viewer plugin for Contao you can easily view on website PDF's, Word documents, Excel documents, Powerpoint documents and more with the GroupDocs Viewer tool, directly from within your Contao website.

 INSTALLATION INSTUCTIONS